tejash-jl/esignet-infra-cloud/gcp/README.md

             - **pre-config**
                 - **pre-config.tfvars**
                     - Actual values for the variable template defined in **variables.tf** to be passed to **pre-config.tf**
+    - **.env**
+        - helm chart values which includes images,version,repository can be passed into the env files and can be called dynamically while deploying.

 ### Infrastructure Deployment